close up of black stone

 Should you work with a realtor?

 There's no reason you shouldn't work with a realtor.
-You'll pay the same asking price either way.
 A realtor’s knowledge of the area where you're looking can be vital to finding homes in your price range with the features you want.

 An agent can also give you valuable advice like whether a home is worth the asking price and what you should offer.
 Realtors may know about properties that the public doesn't have access to yet and, in the case of a hot market, can help you move quickly on new listings and negotiate effectively.